 Test-Driven Development starts with designing and developing tests for every small functionality of an application.
-In TDD approach, first the test is developed which specifies and validates what the code will do.
+In the TDD approach, first, the test is developed which specifies and validates what the code will do.

 TDD follows a certain sequence for executing the test procedure.
 The illustration for the test process goes as follows:

 1. The test is written in the first step.

 2. The next step demands the running of the written test.